Kuruthipunal (film): Accolades

 Kuruthipunal won the Cinema Express Award for Best Film – Tamil and Kamal Haasan won the Filmfare Award for Best Actor – Tamil.
 The film was India's official entry for the 68th Academy Awards in the category Best Foreign Language Film but was not nominated.

 Legacy

 Kuruthipunal attained cult status in Tamil cinema, and has been recognised by many to have set standards for other action films of the period.
-Many filmmakers, including Gautham Vasudev Menon and AR Murugadoss, have cited Kuruthipunal as an influence on their works.
+Many filmmakers, including Gautham Vasudev Menon and A. R. Murugadoss, have cited Kuruthipunal as an influence on their works.
 Certain dialogues from the film such as "Veeramna enna theriyuma, payam illatha mathiri nadikkarathuthan" (Do you know what bravery is?
 It is to act as if you know no fear); "Delay, disable and disintegrate"; and "Shoot me ... shoot me, my man.
 It's a bloody order!"; attained popularity.
-Actor Venkatesh Prabhu adopted the screen name Dhanush after being inspired by the covert operation in Kuruthipunal.
+Actor Dhanush adopted his screen name after being inspired by the covert operation in Kuruthipunal.